sayakbhattasali/smart-fridge-ai/README.md

-# 🧊 Fridge Intelligence AI
+# 🧊 Smart Fridge AI

 An advanced, fault-tolerant kitchen assistant that utilizes a multi-LLM pipeline to transform food photography into actionable recipes.
 Designed with a high-end "A24 Indie" aesthetic and built for performance and reliability.